andreariba/DeepCycle/README.md

 # Cell cycle analysis with RNA velocity and deep-learning

 The ability of a cell to replicate is at the core of many biological processes and single-cell RNA-seq allows the study of the mechanisms regulating the cell cycle without external perturbations.
-DeepCycle is a method that assign a angle (transcritional phase) to each cell in your dataset, that can be associated to the cell cycle stage with further analysis.
+DeepCycle is a method that assign an angle (transcritional phase) to each cell in your dataset, that can be associated to the cell cycle stage with further analysis.
 The method is based on RNA velocity and an autoencoder, and has the ability to infer underlying circular structure in your data.
 DeepCycle represents a reliable method to study the cell cycle in single-cell RNA-seq datasets.

 ![DeepCycle scheme](images/DeepCycle_scheme.png)